War of Jenkins' Ear: Third attack on Cartagena de Indias (13 March–20 May 1741)

 Vernon ordered his forces to clear the port of all scuttled ships.
 On 13 March 1741, he landed a contingent of troops under command of Major General Thomas Wentworth and artillery to take Fort de San Luis de Bocachica.
 In support of that action, the British ships simultaneously opened with cannon fire, at a rate of 62 shots per hour.
 In turn, Lezo ordered four of the Spanish ships to aid 500 of his troops defending Desnaux's position, but the Spanish eventually had to retire to the city.
 Civilians were already evacuating it.
 After leaving Fort Bocagrande, the Spanish regrouped at Fort San Felipe de Barajas, while Washington's Virginians took up positions in the nearby hill of La Popa.
 Vernon, believing the victory at hand, sent a message to Jamaica stating that he had taken the city.
 The report was subsequently forwarded to London, where there was much celebration.
 Commemorative medals were minted, depicting the defeated Spanish defenders kneeling before Vernon.
 The robust image of the enemy depicted in the British medals bore little resemblance to Admiral Lezo.
-Maimed by years of battle, he was one-eyed and lame, with limited use of one hand.
+Maimed by years of battle, he was one-eyed with limited use of one hand.

 On the evening of 19 April, the British mounted an assault in force upon Castillo San Felipe de Barajas.
 Three columns of grenadiers, supported by Jamaicans and several British companies, moved under cover of darkness, with the aid of an intense naval bombardment.
 The British fought their way to the base of the fort's ramparts where they discovered that the Spanish had dug deep trenches.
 This effectively rendered the British scaling equipment too short for the task.
 The British advance was stymied since the fort's walls had not been breached, and the ramparts could not be topped.
 Neither could the British easily withdraw in the face of intense Spanish fire and under the weight of their own equipment.
 The Spanish seized on this opportunity, with devastating effect.